potassco/metasp/docs/index.md

 # metasp

 A framework for creating systems using meta-programming in ASP.
+The goal is to simplify the process of defining and running meta-systems by providing a structured way to specify syntax, semantics, and solver configurations.

 - No need for any `python` coding.
 - Flexible: use different solvers such as `clingo`, `clingodl`, and more.